 By working with a good Mentor, you can also learn a situational leadership style.
 Extensive information on Ken Blanchard's situational leadership model can be found on our subpage.
 It explains, among others, the four stages of employee readiness and the rules for choosing the right leadership style depending on the diagnosed situation:

 One of the most important assets of an authentic and effective leader is understanding when to micromanage and when to let go and hand over responsibility to team members.
-Therefore, do not hesitate to ask the Mentor about micromanagement, as it is often necessary in the early stages of a project, in the process of building a new team, and in all those situations where the team faces great uncertainty and the situation changes frequently.
+Therefore, do not hesitate to ask the Mentor about micromanagement, as it is often necessary for the early stages of a project, in the process of building a new team, and in all those situations where the team faces great uncertainty and the situation changes frequently.

 Below you will find questions for the Mentor, which are of the type related to leadership and management: